lwindolf/lzone-cheat-sheets/cheat-sheet/Automation/Terraform.md

      terraform fmt <file>           # reformat .tf file terraform fmt --check <file>   # check for correct formatting

+## Configuration via Environment

+While most of the configuration should reside in .tfvars files you might want to inject some config values from environment like this:

+     export TF_VAR_<my variable>=<my value>

 ## Workspace Management

 Terraform workspaces allow for the management of two or more different environments i.e. Dev or Prod separately without affecting the state of either environment.